 Frequently Asked Questions

 - What do I “get” with the adoption?
-A dog comes with a collar, one month of free health insurance, a microchip, and up to date vaccines.
-A cat comes with one month of free health insurance, a microchip, and up to date vaccines.
+A dog comes with a collar, a microchip, and up to date vaccines.
+A cat comes with a microchip, and up to date vaccines.

 - When is your next event?
 We have all of our events listed here on the calendar on our website.

 - How do I adopt an animal I see listed online?
 Just email us!

 - Do you require a fence?
 No but we do require leash walking if you do not have a fence.